 You can see the 2 flags that are used during the 3-way handshake (SYN, ACK) and data transfers.

 As with all flags, a value of 1 means that a particular flag is set or, if you like, is on.
 In this example, only the SYN flag is set, indicating that this is the first segment of a new TCP connection.

 In addition to this, each flag is one bit long, and since there are 6 flags, this makes the Flags section 6 bits in total.

 You would have to agree that the most popular flags are the SYN, ACK and FIN, used to establish connections, acknowledge successful segment transfers and, lastly, terminate connections.
 While the rest of the flags are not as well known, their role and purpose makes them, in some cases, equally important.

 We will begin our analysis by examining all six flags, starting from the top, that is, the Urgent Pointer:

 1st Flag - Urgent Pointer

-The first flag is the Urgent Pointer flag, as shown in the previous screen shot.
-This flag is used to identify incoming data as 'urgent'.
-Such incoming segments do not have to wait until the previous segments are consumed by the receiving end but are sent directly and processed immediately.
+The first flag is the Urgent Pointer flag, as shown in the above screen shot.
+This flag is used to identify incoming data as urgent, therefore incoming segments do not have to wait until the previous segments are processed by the receiving end but are sent directly and processed immediately.